keiorkt/2018_final_project/README.md

-# 2018_final_project
+# 2018 Fall Intro to programming final project
-Intro to programming final project
+This is the repo for Intro to programming final project.